loonmotor/jobs/README.md

 * Redis

 # Code Walkthrough
-There are many ways to introduce this app.
-I prefer to walk you through with the assumption that you are the developer who is going to maintain this app, as doing so gives a better context to carry out the explanation.

 ## Overview
-**Jobs** is a RESTful web app, with AngularJS as the front end Javascript framework, MongoDB as the database, whereas the RESTful APIs are powered by Nodejs and the ExpressJS framework.
+**Jobs** is a RESTful web app
+* AngularJS as the front end Javascript framework
+* MongoDB as the database
+* RESTful APIs are powered by Nodejs and the ExpressJS framework.
-Redis is used as session store as it provides scalability, Elasticsearch allows for tunable query and NginX functions as a reverse proxy.
+* Redis is used as session store
+* Elasticsearch powers the tunable query
+* NginX functions as a reverse proxy

 Maintainability was put into mind while developing this app, so I had applied some patterns and techniques.
 They will be covered and mentioned in detail in the corresponding subsections below.
 The aim is not to over-engineer stuff, rather to produce an app with balanced and flexible design.
 ## Web Server